 General Member.
-Currently, working with National Disability Services to support organisations transition to the NDIS.
-Previous employment with the NSW Ombudsman, and then as a consultant in the health and community sectors.
+Previous employment with National Disability Services and NSW Ombudsman, and as a consultant in the health and community sectors.
 Member of Guardianship Tribunal since 2014.

-Pirina, Christina BSc (Macq) LLB(HonsII) (Syd) LLM (UNSW)
+Pirina, Christina BSc (Macq) LLB (HonsII) (Syd) LLM (UNSW)

 General Member.
 Admitted to practice in 2005, with experience in a range of government, not-for-profit and private sector roles.
 Principal Solicitor at Macarthur Legal Centre, since 2014.
 Accredited mediator and Family Dispute Resolution Practitioner (FDRP).
 Casual academic at Western Sydney University (2015-17) and mediation/FDR coach at the College of Law (since 2015).